Shilo/SD2-Caffeine-Mod/README.md

 - [Tilli](https://discord.gg/y93QchM) for the very appreciated help and support behind the scenes.
 Check out the [Discord server](https://discord.gg/y93QchM).
 - [XenosTec](https://discord.gg/y93QchM) for the very appreciated help and support behind the scenes.
 Check out the [Discord server](https://discord.gg/y93QchM).
 - [Etatauri](https://github.com/Etatauri) for the very appreciated help with documentation and other support behind the scenes.
 Check her out on [GitHub](https://github.com/Etatauri).
+- [Soda Dungeon 2 community](https://discord.com/invite/sodadungeon) for all the love and support.
+Thank you from the bottom of my heart!